BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 **WARGEAR**

-- Unarmed
+- [Unarmed]

 **HEROIC ACTIONS**

-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

-- Fearful
+- [Fearful]

 - **Moneybags** `ACTIVE`

 At the start of the Fight Phase, before the declare Heroic Actions Step, the Master of Lake-town may spend a Will Point to use this special rule.
-If he does, then Braga, Captain of the Guard, and any friendly Lake-town Guard Captains and Lake-town Guard within 6" of the Master of Lake-town gain a bonus of +1 to their Fight Value and treat the Master of Lake-town as a banner until the end of the turn.
+If he does, then Braga, Captain of the Guard, and any friendly Lake-town Guard Captains and Lake-town Guard within 6" of the Master of Lake-town gain a bonus of +1 to their Fight Value and treat the Master of Lake-town as a [banner][Banner] until the end of the turn.

 - **Price of Greed** `PASSIVE`